jeandavid/jeandavid.github.io/README.md

 [+972-54-727-5464](tel:00972547275464)

 # Jean-David Morgenstern &ndash; Software Engineer
 I thrive in a creative and vigorous atmosphere where my coding skills and interpersonal skills are put in action.
 I have spent the past 4 years designing and building apps from zero to launch.
 This has given me experience with the entire life cycle of web and mobile apps, both on iOS and Android.
 From my entrepreneurial mindset I bring self discipline, courage, and open-mindedness, while my passion for coding remains constant.
-I write Swift code everyday.
+I write Swift code every day.

 ## Experience
 **LobbyApp**
-CEO & Founder
+Founder
 SaaS solution serving the public sector to boost civil engagement, LobbyApp provides government organizations with a cross platform push notification delivery system.
 - Designed a layer on top of Firebase Cloud Messaging
 - Built and licensed iOS and Android UI SDK for receiving and interacting with push notifications